brauliolledo/aspectjs/packages/core/README.md

 # AspectJS

-> The AOP framework for Javascript and Typescript
+> The AOP framework for Javascript, Typescript, Browser & Node

 ![logo]